postersw/AndersonIsland/ReadMe.txt

 		Download your certificate to your Mac desktop.
 It will be called ios_development.cer or ios_distribution.cer.
 		Rename it to AIADevmmyy.cer or AIAProdmmyy.cer.
 	Back to the Mac.
-		Then double click the .cer file to install in Keychain Access.
+		Then Open KeyChain Access and go to the My Certificates page.
+Now pull to cer file into Keychain access OR double click the .cer file to install in Keychain Access.
 		It now shows up in Keychain Access- Certificates as 'Apple Development: Robert Bedoll' or Apple Distribution: Robert Bedoll.  and it will expire 1 year from today.
 			 (last done on 2/28/21, expires on 2/28/22).
 			 5/5/22: shows up as iPhoneDeveloper ...
 Bedoll, expires 5/5/23. and iPhoneDistribution... expires 5/5/23
+			 4/18/23: shows up as iPhoneDeveloper ...Bedoll BVJ9PQP3UC expires 4/17/24 and iPhone Distribution 7EF5G3673A expires 4/17/24.
 	    KEYCHAIN ACCESS:
 		select Certificates (not Keys), and the certificate just added (iPhone Developer or iPhone Distribution).
 		right click on Export.
 Select the P12 File Format.